md-naim-hassan-saykat/bapil/reports/README.md

 - The editable source documents are maintained in Markdown format.
 - Official released PDF versions are available in the [`../releases/`](../releases/) directory.
 - Figures should be stored in the `figures/` directory using the repository's naming convention (for example, `figure01`, `figure02`, ...).
-- The English and Bangla Executive Summaries are standalone companion publications to the BAPIL White Paper and are maintained alongside the White Paper sources.
+- The English and Bangla Executive Summaries are standalone companion publications to the BAPIL White Paper and are maintained alongside the White Paper source documents.